 - Reading time

-Focus handling is essential for accessible and well functioning interfaces.
-Especially when building complex interfaces with custom UI components we all should check if we can achieve our goals by using the keyboard only.
+Focus handling is essential for accessible and well-functioning interfaces.
+When building complex interfaces with custom UI components or custom elements, you should check if folks can interact with the components only with the keyboard.

-tabindex attribute you can control if elements can be focusable and if they should be reachable with keyboard navigation.
-This can become very useful when you want to lead the focus to elements after certain user interactions.
+tabindex attribute, you can control if custom elements can be focusable and if they should be reachable with keyboard navigation.
+This is useful when you want to lead the focus to elements when users are "tabbing around".

-This "roving tabindex" is a technique to maintain focus state.
-Think of a group of a few custom radio elements.
-What should be the behavior when you "tab" into this group?
+"Roving tabindex" is a technique to maintain a component's focus state.
+Think of a group of custom radio elements; what should be the behavior when you "tab" into this group?
 I'm expecting the following:

 - tab into 👉🏻 the active radio gets focus - left/right arrow 👉🏻 another radio element get focus - another tab 👉🏻 focus goes out of the radio group - tab back in 👉🏻 the last active radio get focus